Floorp-Projects/Floorp/netwerk/docs/http/lifecycle.rst

 The response status is available via the *responseStatus* and *responseStatusText* properties.
 The response headers are available via the *visitResponseHeaders* method, and requires the same interface.

-The response body: onStopRequest, stream listener tee
+The Response body: onStopRequest, stream listener tee
 -----------------------------------------------------

 During the "http-on-examine-response" notification, the response body is *not* available.
 You can, however, use a stream listener tee to *copy* the stream so that the original stream data goes on, and you have a separate input stream you can read from with the same data.